hinelmistry21/Book_Recommended_System/README.md

 # Movie_Recommended_System
-This is mixed music recommendation system which solves cold strt problem.
+This is mixed music recommendation system which solves cold start problem.